 - Clinical training in relevant areas (i.e., articulation, language, oromyofunctional, AAC, occupational therapy, feeding, etc.)

 - Exposure to the business side of private practice and school-based settings

 - Networking opportunities with a multitude of specialists (school psychs, OTs, and SLPs)

 UNIVERSITIES WITH EXCEPTIONAL SLP PROGRAMS WILL COMMIT TO…

 - Holistic and equitable admissions, ensuring diverse graduate student cohorts

 - High-caliber student clinicians prepared to learn and work in private practice and public settings

 - An opportunity each university term for THF staff to speak with graduate/undergraduate students, such as employment panels, guest lectures on clinical topics, clinical forums, business Q&A panels, etc.

 To us, this seems an easy sell.
 It’s an opportunity to provide students with unique experiences and to collaborate on research, professional panels, and discussions about holistic admissions.
 In speaking with faculty about this new program, we are learning who shares our vision in a dynamic partnership that benefits students, faculty, and staff.
 And, we’re learning about programs that don’t get it, those that wonder why we would want to do things differently and partner with them on more than just clinical clock hours.
 Fortunately for us, we are finding plenty of programs that are excited about doing things just a bit differently and who are looking forward to a solid partnership for years to come.
 Download our informational flyer by clicking on the image below and if this program is of interest to you, email me and let’s chat.
+You can also click on the image below to download our flyer.
 Together, we can change the future of our helping professions for clinicians and the people they serve.